How To Make Mor Milagai Milagu Kuzhambu?

 - Once the kuzhambu has thickened, switch off flame.

-- Heat a small pan with 2 tsp oil.
+- Heat a small pan with 2 teaspoon oil.

 - Pop the mustard seeds and add fenugreek seeds and curry leaves.